antichris/ledobe/README.md

 With some tinkering you should be able to make it work for other platforms.
 Consider submitting a pull request, if you manage to also come up with a good workflow for multiple platforms.

+### Scope

+The scope of this project is limited to providing a stable and isolated **build environment**.
+You are welcome to contribute reports and/or solutions for any issues that you encounter during builds.

+Any issue that you encounter during the runtime of the build artifacts (see [Troubleshooting]) falls outside the scope of this project, unless you are able to trace it back to a specific problem with this build environment.
+In which case, as stated previously, your contribution of issue reports/resolutions is very welcome.

 ## Installation